Guide to IRS mileage log requirements

 - Other travel expenses: A note of other expenses related to the travel, such as parking and toll receipts

-How you record this information is ultimately up to you, but it is commonly done with:
+How you record this information and the formats you use are ultimately up to you, but it is commonly done with a paper log or a mileage tracking app.

 Paper mileage logs

-Paper mileage logs in the form of a notebook or diary are perhaps the oldest and most traditional means of tracking mileage.
-You can even purchase notebooks specifically designed to act as mileage logs, with dedicated fields to record all the relevant information.
+Paper mileage logs in the form of a notebook or diary are the most traditional means of tracking mileage.
+You can even purchase notebooks specifically designed with a mileage log template, with dedicated fields to record all the relevant information.

 Mileage tracking apps